§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 T. In addition to the requirements set forth in Subsection R of this Section, an

-organization seeking to enter into a cooperative endeavor agreement with the assistant
+organization seeking to enter into a cooperative endeavor agreement with the secretary to

-secretary to assist with plugging orphaned wells, in order to alleviate the burden on operators
+assist with plugging orphaned wells, in order to alleviate the burden on operators in meeting

-in meeting financial security requirements, shall include in the cooperative endeavor
+financial security requirements, shall include in the cooperative endeavor agreement a

-agreement a provision that allows full access to their operations and financial records for the
+provision that allows full access to their operations and financial records for the purpose of

 Acts 1976, No. 122, §3; Acts 1979, No. 378, §1; Acts 1979, No. 461, §1; Acts 1979,